Indre Viskontas

 Indre Viskontas is a Lithuanian-Canadian neuroscientist and operatic soprano.
-She holds a Ph.D. in cognitive neuroscience and a M.M. in opera.
+She holds a Ph.D. in cognitive neuroscience from the University of California, Los Angeles (UCLA).
+While at UCLA she was a member of the Bjork Learning and Forgetting Lab and Cogfog. and a M.M. in opera.
 She is a Professor of Psychology at the University of San Francisco and serves on the faculty at the San Francisco Conservatory of Music.
 She is also the Creative Director of Pasadena Opera.

 Early life

 Viskontas's parents emigrated from Lithuania to Canada just after World War II, and Viskontas grew up in Toronto.

 Scientific career

 Viskontas's research has explored the neurological basis of memory, reasoning and self-identity, while also studying creativity in people with neurodegeneration.
 Techniques used in her research include single-unit recording in patients with epilepsy, high-resolution functional magnetic resonance imaging, eye-movement tracking, voxel-based morphometry, and various behavioral tasks in healthy adults, patients with epilepsy, and patients with neurodegenerative diseases such as frontotemporal dementia, semantic dementia and Alzheimer's disease.
 She has published over 50 research articles and book chapters.
 Her research projects also include teaching people with cochlear implants how to sing.

 Viskontas is affiliated with the Memory and Aging Program at the University of California at San Francisco and is an editor of the journal Neurocase.